robeady/yamplayer/README.md

 1. Clone the repo with its submodules: `git clone --recurse-submodules https://github.com/robeady/yamplayer.git`
 2. Change to the app directory: `cd app`
 3. Install dependencies: `yarn install --frozen-lockfile`
+4. Create a database: `create_db.cmd` will use the mariadb docker image to do this.

 ### Running locally

+1. Ensure the database is started: `docker start yamplayerdb`
-`yarn run develop`
+2. `yarn run develop`

     This starts 3 things concurrently:

     1. The backend, using ts-node-dev for automatic reloading
     2. An electron app, which pulls from:
     3. A webpack server, which compiles the frontend bundle in hot-reload mode.
 Typescript compilation occurs in the background.

     Press ctrl-c or close the electron window to exit and it should clean up all the processes.

 ### Running tests